-With a total production of roughly 1200 kits aircraft delivered, the Lazair series is the most heavily produced Canadian-designed aircraft ever.
+With a total production of roughly 1200 aircraft kits delivered, the Lazair series is the most heavily produced Canadian-designed aircraft ever.
 Given the fact that the production run was a short 5 years, it’s quite a marvel that so many kits were made.
-However, it’s also unfortunate that production was halted.
+Yet it’s also unfortunate that production was halted.
 The company cited liability concerns and the inability to get proper insurance at that time in the early 80′s.
 Another company attempted production of a new Lazair series IV design in the 90′s, but it never made it past a prototype.
 There is yet another attempt going on right now, but to date nothing is out on the market.

 For the EXTREMELY lucky few who purchase a used version, and now are ready to fly it, I recommend reading this comprehensive, detailed, yet simple 32 page manual that gives you all the info you need to do it right.
 Disclaimer: It’s highly advisable that you get flight instruction FIRST then use the manual to transition.

 The designer of the Lazair, Dale Kramer, was an aeronautical engineering student at the University of Toronto when he attended the Oshkosh EAA convention in 1977.
 He was very impressed with the potential of the ultralight aircraft designs that he saw there and returned with a Superfloater glider kit.
 Convinced that improvements to the design were possible, Kramer started with a blank sheet of paper and designed a completely new aircraft, even going so far as to design a custom airfoil for it.